boltex/scripting-samples-leojs/README.md

 [Install the LeoJS extension](https://code.visualstudio.com/docs/editor/extension-marketplace#_browse-for-extensions), right-click on the **scripting-sample.leojs** file in the explorer to open it with LeoJS, and see the **Introduction** node for more details on each sample script.

 Don't hesitate to ask questions, file issues, or make comments and suggestions on [the project's issue page](https://github.com/boltex/leojs/issues).

+# About LeoJS

+LeoJS is a JavaScript implementation of the Leo Editor designed as an extension for VSCode.

+See the [LeoJS Homepage](https://boltex.github.io/leojs/) for more details.